We may earn commission from affiliate links →

 Take A Day Trip To Salina Turda

 Salina Turda is genuinely one of the hidden gems of Cluj Napoca.
-In fact, it is one of the best-hidden gems in the entire world.
+It is one of the best-hidden gems in the entire world.
 Business Insider has personally ranked Salina Turda as one of the “25 hidden gems across the world that are worth the trek.”

 Salina Turda is one of the oldest salt mines in the world.
 First mentioned in 1075, the Turda Salt Mine remained operational until 1932.
 Nowadays, you won’t get any salt production here; you will find that this ancient salt mine has turned into a museum, a spa, and somewhat of an unusual amusement park.

 One of the most amazing things to see in Romania, the Salina Turda, is located about 45 minutes from Cluj-Napoca by car, making it an excellent day trip.
-If you haven’t rented your own vehicle, it is recommended to take a taxi or an organized tour to get there.
-If you’re spending a weekend in Cluj, this is a fantastic excursion.
+If you haven’t rented your own vehicle, taking a taxi or an organized tour is recommended to get there.
+This is a fantastic excursion if you’re spending a weekend in Cluj.

 Visit The Assumption Cathedral, AKA Dormition Of The Theotokos Cathedral